13 Aug Superfoods

-- Bioflavonoid: which strengthen the cardio vascular system and protect against free radical damage.
+- Bioflavonoids: which strengthen the cardiovascular system and protect against free radical damage.

 These foods also contain a high amount of fibre which helps to keep you regular and promotes a sense of fullness following meals which helps when trying to reduce your food intake.
 They all have a negligible effect on your blood sugar levels which helps to sustain your energy levels throughout the day.